Simon Dubnow: Political ideals

 Dubnow was ambivalent toward Zionism, which he felt was an opiate for the spiritually feeble.
 Despite being sympathetic to the movement's ideas, he believed its ultimate goal, the establishment of a Jewish state in Palestine achieved with international support and substantial Jewish immigration, to be politically, socially, and economically impossible, calling it "a beautiful messianic dream".
 In 1898, he projected that by the year 2000, there would only be about 500,000 Jews living in Palestine.
 Dubnow thought Zionism just another sort of messianism, and he thought the possibility of persuading the Jews of Europe to move to Palestine and establish a state fantastical.
-Beyond improbability, he worries that this impulse would drain energy away from the task of creating an autonomous Jewish center in the diaspora.
+Beyond improbability, he worried that this impulse would drain energy away from the task of creating an autonomous Jewish center in the diaspora.